daqhris/daqhris.github.io/crypto-growth-fund.md

 The #awalkaday artworks are currently on-sale at the *OpenSea NFT Marketplace*.
 Visit the gallery's [storefront](https://opensea.io/collection/awalkaday?search[sortAscending]=false&search[sortBy]=LISTING_DATE) and collect some ERC-1155 tokens to decorate your virtual spaces.

-### Donations
+### Grants
-A portion of the capital is donated to coders and projects in the crypto open-source software ecosystem.
+A portion of the capital is donated to coders and projects in the open-source software ecosystem.
-View the grants allocated to public goods initiative on [GitCoin.com](https://gitcoin.co/daqhris/grants).
+View the grants allocated to public goods initiatives on [GitCoin.com](https://gitcoin.co/daqhris/grants).

 ### Manager
 The *daqhris.eth Crypto Growth Fund* is managed by [Chris A. Iradukunda](https://daqhris.com).